luxbin/multion-browser/macos.md

 Open Contents folder.

-Paste the unpacked multion extension files to the Resources folder.
+Paste the unpacked multion extension folder to the Resources folder.

 ![paste_to_resources](./img_mac/paste_to_resources.png)
 ![paste_to_resources1](./img_mac/paste_to_resources1.png)